openvmp/partcad/docs/source/tutorial.rst

 Use the suggested code completion option to insert the code that adds the selected part to this ``build123d`` script.

-Here is an example how to use the newly added solid:
+Here is an example of how to use the newly added solid:

   .. code-block:: python